 This is a two-step process.
-First, the link must be forced down, and then the network interface must be disabled in Network Manager.
+First, the interface link must be forced down.
+Then the network interface must be disabled in the operating system configuration.

 Warning: The host management interface must remain under the control of the host operating system.
 It must not be configured as an interface to be controlled by TNSR.
 Do not disable the management interface during this step.